American crow: Reproduction

 American crows are socially monogamous cooperative breeding birds.
 Mated pairs form large families of up to 15 individuals from several breeding seasons that remain together for many years.
 Offspring from a previous nesting season will usually remain with the family to assist in rearing new nestlings.
 American crows do not reach breeding age for at least two years.
 Most do not leave the nest to breed for four to five years.

 The nesting season starts early, with some birds incubating eggs by early April.
 American crows build bulky stick nests, nearly always in trees but sometimes also in large bushes and, very rarely, on the ground.
 They will nest in a wide variety of trees, including large conifers, although oaks are most often used.
 Three to six eggs are laid and incubated for 18 days.
 The young are usually fledged by about 36 days after hatching.
 Predation primarily occurs at the nest site and eggs and nestlings are frequently eaten by snakes, raccoons, ravens and domestic cats.
 Adults are less frequently predated, but face potential attack from great horned owls, red-tailed hawks, peregrine falcons and eagles.
 They may be attacked by predators such as coyotes or bobcats at carrion when incautious, although this is even rarer.
+American crows have been shown to be more wary of disturbances in urban environments.
+The American crow experiences inbreeding depression, yet research indicates they maintain a preference for such behavior.

 West Nile virus

 American crows succumb easily to West Nile virus infection.
-This was originally a mosquito-borne African virus causing encephalitis in humans and livestock since about 1000 AD, and was accidentally introduced to North America in 1999, apparently by an infected air traveller who got bitten by a mosquito after arrival.
+This was originally a mosquito-borne African virus causing encephalitis in humans and livestock since about 1000 AD, and was accidentally introduced to North America in 1999, apparently by an air traveller who was infected by a mosquito bite after arrival.
 It is estimated that the American crow population has dropped by up to 45% since 1999.
 Despite this decline, the crow is considered a species of least concern.

 The disease runs most rampant in the subtropical conditions which encourage reproduction of its mosquito vectors among which Culex tarsalis is most significant.
 Mortality rates appear to be higher than those in other birds, causing local population losses of up to 72% in a single season.
 Because of this, American crows are a sentinel species indicating the presence of West Nile virus in an area.
 Crows cannot transmit the virus to humans directly.